aws-samples/searchable-encryption-dynamodb-howto/content/exercise-1.en.md

 ### Step 4: Configure the Hierarchical Keyring

-Now that we have a Key Store with a branch key, we can configure the Hierarchical Keyring.
+Now that you have a Key Store with a branch key, you can configure the Hierarchical Keyring.

 Add a method which configures a Hierarchical Keyring, using the same Key Store configuration that is used by the CLI,